Gliese8/Gliese8/README.md

 🔭 **Developing a software solution powered by AI for Melanoma detection and Triaging**

-⚡ **Born and raised in Belarus.** Worked on a cruise line at sea and travelled across Carribbeans, Bahamas, Baja Mexico & Mexican Riviera out of US ports.
+⚡ **Ocean lover.** Worked on a cruise line at sea and travelled across Carribbeans, Bahamas, Baja Mexico & Mexican Riviera out of US ports.

 🌱 **Currently expanding my knowledge in Data Science and AI Applications**